Sublinear extensions of polygons: Introduction

-A linear algebraic characterization of extended formulations has been given by Yannakakis in~\cite{Yan}.
-Recall that the \textit{nonnegative rank} of a \textit{nonnegative matrix} $M$ (that is, a matrix whose entries are nonnegative) is the smallest $k$ such that $M$ is a sum of $k$ nonnegative rank one matrices.
-Assume a polytope $P\subset\R^n$ is defined by conditions $c_f(x)\geq \beta_f$, where $f$ runs over all facets of $P$, and every $c_f$ is a linear functional on $\R^n$.
-The entries of a \textit{slack matrix} of $P$ are defined by $S^f_v=c_f(v)-\beta_f$, where $v$ runs over all vertices of $P$.
-It is not hard to see that the rank of $S$ is the dimension of $P$; the Yannakakis' result states that the nonnegative rank of $S$ equals the extension complexity of $P$, see also Corollary~5 of~\cite{GG}.
-These results provide a reformulation of Problem~\ref{probiscomplexitylinear}, which has been studied in~\cite{BL, Hr, LC, VGGT} in linear algebraic terms but remained open.
+Yannakakis~\cite{Yan} developed a linear algebraic approach to extended formulations based on \textit{nonnegative matrices}, that is, matrices with nonnegative real entries.
+The \textit{nonnegative rank} of such a matrix $M$ is the smallest integer $k$ for which $M$ can be written as a sum of $k$ nonnegative rank-one matrices.
+Now consider a polytope $P$, with $v$ vertices and $f$ facets, defined as a subset of $\R^d$ by the conditions where the letter $\varepsilon$ indexes a finite set of linear equations, the $\varphi$ runs over the facets of $P$, and the mappings $f_\varepsilon$ and $g_\varphi$ are linear functionals $\R^d\to\R$.
+A \textit{slack matrix} of $P$ can be defined by the formula with rows and columns of $S$ labeled by the vertices and facets of $P$, respectively.
+It is not hard to see that the rank of $S$ equals $\dim P+1$; Yannakakis~\cite{Yan} proves that the nonnegative rank of $S$ equals the extension complexity of $P$.
+We note in passing that the nonnegative rank is an important concept of linear algebra in its own right~\cite{Gillis, Vavas} and for theoretical studies in demography, quantum mechanics~\cite{CR}, and statistics~\cite{KRS, MSS}.
+Also, this notion is relevant for several real-life challenges like signal processing~\cite{GNHS}, text mining~\cite{textmin}, and image processing~\cite{LS}.

-In this paper we give a negative answer for Problem~\ref{probiscomplexitylinear} by showing that every convex $n$-gon admits an extended formulation with $o(n)$ facets.
-As a corollary, we prove that the nonnegative rank of a nonnegative rank three $m\times n$ matrix is $o(n)$.
-Also, we provide an open set of convex $n$-gons which have extension complexity $O(\sqrt{n})$, which shows that an $\Omega(\sqrt{n})$ lower bound for extension complexities of all generic $n$-gons, obtained in~\cite{FRT}, cannot be improved.